varigence/docs/bimlflex/reference-documentation/SsdtIncludeExternalDataSource.md

 # Include External Data Source

-Should the External Data Source statement be include in the SSDT Project.
-Depends on "SsdtIncludeExternalTables" being enabled.
+Determines whether the External Data Source statement is included in the SSDT Project.
+This relies on the ["SsdtIncludeExternalTables"](xref:bimlflex-app-reference-documentation-setting-SsdtIncludeCredential) setting being enabled.

 Notes:
 * This setting is part of the `SSDT` settings category.
 * The default value for this setting is `N`.